 During a construction project, dust can result from multiple actions.
 Dust can be made of plaster, sawdust, fiberglass, or mold spores.
 When a material needs to be cut, demolished, or altered, it can produce any of these tiny particles.
 On top of that, after all the initial mess, final touches can still send harmful particles into the air.
 Paints, solvents, glues, and cleaning products can release toxic, volatile organic compounds (VOCs).
 These harmful particles can cause serious health concerns and may even stay in the air without proper filtration.

 Preventing dust from negatively affecting your facility is essential during a construction project.
 Simple steps like opening windows for ventilation and establishing a thorough cleaning routine are great places to start, but implementing other methods will be needed to ensure all the tiny dust particles are eliminated.
 Utilizing an air purifier for dust is one of the most surefire ways you will promote clean air in your facility.
-A High-Efficiency Particular Air (HEPA) filter traps most airborne particles, including dust and debris.
+A High-Efficiency Particulate Air (HEPA) filter traps most airborne particles, including dust and debris.
 Its efficiency rate is 99.97% of all particles at .03 microns or smaller, making it an excellent option for facilities of any kind.

 If you manage a medical facility, you know the people coming to the building are potentially unwell and immunocompromised.
 It only makes sense that these individuals in need of care are increasing the amount of contaminants in the air in your building.
 It’s critically important to implement air purifiers for dust to reduce air contaminants and prevent disease transmission.